zimaxnet/orb-game/BACKEND_README.md

   - `AZURE_OPENAI_API_KEY`
 - Backend returns base64-encoded audio in `audioData` field.

-### MongoDB Atlas SSL/TLS Connection
+### Azure Cosmos DB SSL/TLS Connection
-- Explicitly sets `tls: true` and `tlsAllowInvalidCertificates: false` in MongoClient options for robust Atlas SSL support.
+- Explicitly sets `tls: true` and `tlsAllowInvalidCertificates: false` in MongoClient options for robust Azure Cosmos DB SSL support.
 - No longer uses deprecated `ssl`/`sslValidate` options.
-- If running in Docker/Azure, ensure the container trusts the Atlas CA (see `atlas-ca.pem`).
+- If running in Docker/Azure, ensure the container trusts the Azure Cosmos DB CA (see `atlas-ca.pem`).
 - Dockerfile updated to copy `atlas-ca.pem` if needed.
 - Troubleshooting: If you see SSL/TLS errors, verify your connection string, driver version, and CA trust settings.